Tilting Point will invest up to $60 million in user acquisition for Loop Games’ Match 3D game

 “We started utilizing their [user acquisition] war chest within one to two weeks,” Gur said.
 “This helped us with the competition.
 We have a really great relationship with Tilting Point right now and we hope to work together with them on our next titles.”

-Tilting Point’s most successful games include Star Trek Timelines, Warhammer: Chaos & Conquest, and SpongeBob: Krusty Cook-Off.
+Tilting Point’s most successful games include Star Trek: Timelines, Warhammer: Chaos & Conquest, and SpongeBob: Krusty Cook-Off.

 “We’re here to find the smallest company that can scale to the max and doing it without being acquired,” Agili said.
 “There’s definitely a path for acquisitions now.
 But in our initial positioning, we help indies scale and raise their game.”